lakshmi-purushothaman/DevOps-Project-Exercise/README.md

 * TRELLO_API_KEY
 * TRELLO_TOKEN
 ```
+Trello board name is defaulted to 'Devops Course Project Board'
 ## Running the App

 Once the all dependencies have been installed, start the Flask app in development mode within the poetry environment by running: